cashubtc/nuts/exchange.md

 theft vector is the refund key; the owner keeps a fresh refund key per authorization and never shares its private half.
 A coordinator can therefore at worst delay notification or refuse to submit.

-**What if the response is withheld?**
-A withheld response can delay notification; it cannot redirect outputs, cannot make the submitter spend the resulting proofs (it lacks the output secrets), and cannot permanently deny a committed output while the mint complies with [NUT-09][09].
-Withholding is bounded to a notification delay.

-**Can the mint link exchanges to an owner?**
-Not from condition fields: fresh per-authorization `nonce`, refund key, proof secret, and output secret carry no stable identity.
-The mint sees asset classes, amounts, and timing per settlement transaction.
-It cannot achieve identity-selective censorship from protocol fields alone.

-**When is an N-party (star) exchange useful?**
-An N-party atomic exchange commits one party on one side and one or more on the other in a single database transaction.
-A typical use case is a matching engine settling a taker's **Fill-or-Kill** (FOK) order against several makers: the engine assembles one request and the mint settles all legs or none, so the taker is never left with a partial fill because one maker's input was stale.
-General N-way cycles (A->B->C->A) that would require a solver are out of scope for v1;
-only star shapes (one side vs one or more of the other) are supported.

-**Can a participant go offline after placing an order?**
-Only for an exact-fill order.
-A Fill-or-Kill (FOK) taker knows its receive amount at order placement, so it can pre-commit its conditioned proofs and disconnect;
-the relay settles later and the taker recovers via [NUT-09][09].
-A Fill-and-Kill (FAK) taker and a resting maker do not know their fill amount until matched, so they must be online at match to produce the exact receive outputs.
-(Blind issuance requires the recipient to pre-commit its exact outputs — see the blinding-budget lemma.)

-**Is a refund key really necessary?**
-Yes.
-See [Refund](#refund): a conditioned proof is bearer and not normal-spendable, so the refund path must be owner-gated by a signature or any holder could refund it to itself.
-Settlement needs no signature, so the refund key is the sole owner-authorization key.

-**Why is `expiry` required?**
-It is what makes a conditioned proof a commitment rather than a revocable offer.
-Settlement is valid only before `expiry` and refund only after, so the owner cannot retract during the window and a counterparty can rely on the offer standing.
-If refund were allowed at any time, the owner could retract whenever price turned against it — recreating the free-option locktime race this NUT removes.
-Choose a short `expiry` for flexibility; reclaim unconditionally after it.

-**Can this represent a partially fillable standing order?**
-Not in v1.
-A single-use proof has no mutable remaining allowance; standing orders need additional machinery (pre-split funding lots, successor-proof chaining, or mint-side state) and are deferred.

 ## References